Micro-Biology/Basic_BASH-_for_Q2/README.md

     mkdir Analysis
     mv *.fastq.gz Analysis/

+You are now ready to start learning Qiime 2!
+Start here https://docs.qiime2.org/2018.8/tutorials/ If you get stuck with CLI issues come back here.

+## Shell scripts

 Great now we can run some qiime 2 scripts, but wouldn't it be good if we didn't have to type them out or copy and paste them everytime...?

-## Shell scripts

 Where there is a will there is a way, enter the Shell script.